cmday002/dbc/_posts/2025-01-03-my-childhood-dream.md

   <figcaption>Me looking hardcore</figcaption>
 </figure>

-Growing up, the military is our family business.
-Dad flew helos in the gulf, his dad served before him, and my two brothers served after.
+Growing up, the military was the family business.
+Dad flew helos in the gulf, his dad served, and so did my two brothers.

-Yep that's me - An ROTC cadet getting ready to hit the streets of Mogadishu.
+Yep that's me - An ROTC cadet ready to hit the streets of Mogadishu.
 In reality this is Fort Riley KS, probably on a Saturday or Sunday so it wouldn't interfere with our glamorous college lifestyle.

 I was fired up for this stuff (if that's not obvious).
 Like I said, playing Army in the ditch as a kid was the height of life.
 But this is where my path takes a major swerve.